GautierDorval/interpretive-governance-manifest/README.md

 # Interpretive governance manifest

 Machine-first governance manifest for interpretive, decision, and agentic integrity.
+The validator defined in this repository is conceptual and non-executable by design.

 This repository defines non-negotiable rules that constrain interpretive outputs by requiring explicit separation between: